 • Consequently, you will not be prompted to accept the SSH Host Key again when accessing the instance after ‘Reset’.

-SSH Host Key Verification Process for Instances with Static IP
+SSH Host Key Verification Process for Instances with Floating IP

-This section explains SSH Host Key Verification Process, when we create an instance with Static IP.
+This section explains SSH Host Key Verification Process, when we create an instance with Floating IP.

 There are 2 scenarios, first scenario shows, what happens when we access the instance first-time & also access the instance after restarting it.
 Second scenario shows, what happens when we access the instance after we perform a 'Reset' from console dashboard.